The Fulbright Distinguished Awards in Teaching Program for International Teachers (Fulbright DAI)

 - Have a bachelor (licence) degree or higher

-- Have at least four years of teaching experience at the time of application
+- Have at least three years of teaching experience at the time of application

 - Strong English language skills, both written and spoken